-- 10.1.1 The latest version of the Democratic Services Risk Register is set out as Appendix 1 to this report. - 10.1.2 The scoring criteria for the risk register are subjective and are based on an assessment of the likelihood of something occurring, and the impact that might have.
+- 10.1.1 The latest version of the Chief Executive's Office Service Risk Register is set out as Appendix 1 to this report. - 10.1.2 The scoring criteria for the risk register are subjective and are based on an assessment of the likelihood of something occurring, and the impact that might have.
 Appendix 2 sets out the guidelines that are applied. - 10.1.3 In line with the traditional risk matrix approach, greater concern should be focused on those risks plotted towards the top right corner of the matrix whilst the converse is true for those risks plotted towards the bottom left corner of the matrix.
 If viewed in colour, the former-described set of risks are within the area shaded red, whilst the latter-described set of risks are within the area shaded green; the mid-range are in the area seen as yellow.

-10.2 Overview of Democratic Services Risk Management
+10.2 Overview of Chief Executive's Office Risk Management

-- 10.2.1 The Democratic Services Team Risk Register is owned and managed by the Democratic Services Manager and Monitoring Officer.
-Due to the reporting structure of the team in future this will be combined with the Chief Executive Office risk register to ensure it is considered with the relevant Portfolio Holder.
-This is because some of the issues can be cross-cutting and therefore covering more than a single Portfolio Holder.
-It is reviewed at one-to-one meetings between the Democratic Services Manager and Monitoring Officer.
-Specific risks will be discussed more frequently as they arise. - 10.2.2 Members of staff within the service are made aware of the register and have input through team meetings and one-to-one meetings where risks are regularly discussed. - 10.2.3 The risk register is reviewed and updated to reflect changes within the Council and the Service, for example the inclusion of the 2015 election and Individual Electoral Registration, both of which are required to have their own risk registers in specified formats and reported to the Electoral Commission.
+- 10.2.1 The Chief Executive's Office Service Risk Register is owned and managed by the Chief Executive.
+The functions under the Chief Executive's Office have only recently come together but going forward the Register will be reviewed at one-to-one meetings between the Chief Executive and Council Leader. - 10.2.2 Members of staff within the service are made aware of the register and have input through team meetings and one-to-one meetings where risks are regularly discussed. - 10.2.3 The risk register is reviewed and updated to reflect changes within the Council and the Service, for example the inclusion of the 2015 election and Individual Electoral Registration, both of which are required to have their own risk registers in specified formats and reported to the Electoral Commission.
 In addition the IER risk register is reported to the Cabinet Office and regional meetings.

-10.3 Democratic Services Risks
+10.3 Chief Executive's Office Service Risks

-- 10.3.1 In common with other Service Risk Registers, risks have been grouped into Generic and Service-Specific. - 10.3.2 The three main risks at the time of writing are considered to be:
+- 10.3.1 In common with other Service Risk Registers, risks have been grouped into generic and Service-Specific. - 10.3.2 The three main risks at the time of writing are considered to be: